 Let’s discuss this point next.

 Before you understand the need for a reverse stock split, let’s talk about how we got here in the first place.

 Crude oil is an oversupplied market.
 This has been the case for years.
-In March, COVID19 spread like a wildfire which led to stay at home order.
-These orders shut down the economy abruptly over night.
+In March, COVID19 spread like a wildfire which led to a stay at home order.
+These orders shut down the economy abruptly overnight.